TOAST-DOCS/Compute-Instance/en/component-guide.md

 ### Install Kafka Cluster
 - Must install in a new instance.
-- An odd number of instances (3 or more) are required, and the installation script is executed in the instance.
+- An odd number of instances (3 or more) are required, and installation script is executed in an instance.
 - An instance consists of of one kafka broker and one zookeeper node.
 - The key pair (PEM file) required to connect to another instance must be located at the ~ path of the instance running the installation script.
 The key pair of cluster instances must be the same.
 - Only default port installation is supported.
 If you need to change the port, change the port by referring to the initial settings guide after completing cluster installation.